CKCordes/NJORDX/README.md

     git clone https://github.com/CKCordes/NJORDX.git
     cd NJORDX
     ```
-    No further actions are needed
+    No further actions are needed.
 ## Building and running the Application
 1. Configure, build and run the application with make
     ```sh